syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Converting-PDF-pages-into-Images-in-Blazor.md

 ## Exporting a specific range of pages

 You can export a specific range of PDF pages into images by specifying the start and end page indexes and setting the parameters `keepTransparency` and `isSkipAnnotations` in the Convert method.
 To preserve transparency in the output images, make sure to set the `keepTransparency` parameter to true.
-If you want to exclude annotations from the output images, set the `isSkipAnnotations` parameter to true.
+If you want to exclude annotations and form field elements from the output images, set the `isSkipAnnotations` parameter to true.
 Refer to the following code to export the pages of PDF into PNG images.

 {% tabs %}
 {% highlight C# %}